Which books are worth the read and which should you skip? Find out what books I’ve been reading lately and whether I recommend them.

 Unfortunately, I listened to this as an audiobook, and I wasn’t in love with the narration.
 I’ll have to check out the physical copy so I can finish it.
 DNF

-28. Set in Your Home State: Actually, I read this last month, but I decided to count it this month for the category – book set my home state of Ohio.
+28. Set in Your Home State: Actually, I read this last month, but I decided to count it this month for the category – book set in my home state of Ohio.

 One week at her mom’s.
 One week at her dad’s.
-Not only is Isabella’s life split in half by her parents’ divorce, but also she feels as if her own identity is divided in two.
+Not only is Isabella’s life split in half by her parents’ divorce, but also she feels as if her own identity is divided into two.
 Half-white and half-black, Isabella’s split custody parallels her split racial identity.

-Sharon M. Draper’s middle grade bestseller explores Isabella’s need to figure out how a blended girl bridges the gap in a world full of duality.
+Sharon M. Draper’s middle-grade bestseller explores Isabella’s need to figure out how a blended girl bridges the gap in a world full of duality.
 Not nearly as light-hearted as the pink striped color suggests, Blended is a more serious discussion on important topics for kids today – divorce, racial profiling, and blended families.
 A great explanation of Black Lives Matter for middle schoolers. ★★★★

 29. Started but Never Finished: We all know diseases can spread like wildfire, hitting that tipping point that spurs it from outbreak to epidemic.
-Yet, so can ideas, trends and social behaviors.
+Yet, so can ideas, trends, and social behaviors.

 From Paul Revere’s midnight ride to the Micronesian suicide rate, Gladwell shows how small ideas can change the world with just the right factors to create the tipping point. ★★★★

-30. One Word Title: The best science fiction always starts with what if, and Recursion plays the what if scenario perfectly.
+30. One Word Title: The best science fiction always starts with what if, and Recursion plays the what-if scenario perfectly.

 America has fallen victim to False Memory Syndrome – a disease where victims are driven mad by memories of a life they never lived … or have they?